antonkuz/antonkuz.github.io/_posts/2017-05-12-finalreport.markdown

 4. Convert adjacency matrix to distance matrix by counting mutual friends for each pair.
 5. Store the graph in text file by listing all edges.

-We weigh the graph.
-Metric: # of mutual friends.
-Weights get normalized [0,1]
-    * Pipelined mining into Centrality code.
-    * Extra work to convert names to numbers and back
-    * Mining
-      - mining is in python, algo is in c++, so communication

 ## Results
 **Floyd-Warshall + MPI**. ~~~~INSERT HERE~~~~